DTMhango/100DaysofCode/README.md

 # 100DaysofCode
-Projects create assignments and challenges during the course 100 Days of Code by Dr Angela Yu
+Projects created from assignments and challenges during the course 100 Days of Code by Dr Angela Yu.